-In order to ensure adequate public comment concerning activities related to the CDBG and HOME programs, the City of High Point will hold at least two public hearings during each program year to obtain citizens' review and answer questions concerning the CDBG and HOME programs.
+In order to ensure adequate public comment concerning activities related to the CDBG and HOME programs, the City of High Point will hold at least two public hearings before the City of High Point City Council during each program year to obtain citizens' review and answer questions concerning the CDBG and HOME programs.
 These hearings will focus on housing and community development needs, the development of program activities and the review of the CDBG and HOME programs.